MatijaSi/Welmish-Woundikins/README.md

 ### Please note:
 This is very early alpha, so there are some things you have to do to use it successfully:

-1. Make sure the terminal in which you run the game is big enough (otherwise menus won't show)
+1. Make sure the terminal in which you run the game is at least 80x24 chars big (otherwise menus won't show)
-2. Mapgen takes a lot of time, so be patient.
+2. Mapgen takes some time, so be patient.

 ### New: